 How can we strategically explore and dismantle problematic racial structures in our organizations using our own personal stories?

-Natasha Marin is an artist and independent consultant primarily engaged in the digital engagement and community building arenas.
-Natasha uses platforms like Twitter, Instagram, and Facebook to find, connect, and build alliances among individuals and communities.
-Her work supports building sustainable communities through different levels of engagement, modes of connection, and methods of encounter.
+Natasha Marin is an artist and independent consultant primarily focused on digital engagement and community building.
+Natasha uses social media to find, connect, and build alliances among individuals, communities, and organizations.
+Her work supports building sustainable communities through creative engagement, modes of connection, and methods of encounter.
 NONWHITEWORKS supports client-collaborators with finding your audience, sharpening messaging, and connecting with influencers who can further amplify dialogues.
-Marin has published, lectured, and presented around the world for diverse audiences including underserved populations (incarcerated women, "at-risk" youth, non-English speakers, unsheltered people, etc).
-Her most recent project, Reparations, focuses on leveraging privilege and has gained local, national, and international attention for making concepts like "leveraging privilege" more accessible to the mainstream.
+Marin has published, lectured, and presented around the world for a diverse audience of "doers."
+Her social experiment, Reparations, gained local, national, and international attention for making concepts like "leveraging privilege" more accessible to the mainstream.

-Fleur Larsen is a social justice and equity advocate, I strive to live in integrity with my values in all areas of my life.
-My work is especially relevant to people in the 'helping professions' (e.g., teaching, medicine, non-profits).
-I focus on how we can show up in authentic contribution and service by doing what is wanted and needed in this world through an equity and liberation lens.
-I support my clients move from “charity burnout” to a powerful position of gratitude and contribution.
+Fleur Larsen is a social justice and equity advocate, she strives to live in integrity with my values in all areas of my life.
+Her work is especially relevant to people in the 'helping professions' (e.g., teaching, medicine, non-profits).
+Fleurs focus is on how we can show up in authentic contribution and service by doing what is wanted and needed in this world through an equity and liberation lens.
+She supports my clients move from “charity burnout” to a powerful position of gratitude and contribution.
 Martyrdom undermines equity and the sustainability of our work.